antoniomika/sish/README.md

         The port to use for https command output -sish.idletimeout int
-        Number of seconds to wait for activity before closing a connection (default 5) -sish.keysdir string
+        Number of seconds to wait for activity before closing a connection (default 5) -sish.connecttimeout int
+        Number of seconds the ssh login process is allowed before closing a connection (default 5) -sish.keysdir string
         Directory for public keys for pubkey auth (default "pubkeys/") -sish.logtoclient